ZhijianZhou01/BioAider/README.md

 ## 1. Introduction
-With the development of sequencing technology, a large amount of genomic sequenced datas has been accumulated.
+With the development of sequencing technology, a large amount of genomic sequenced data has been accumulated.
 Analysis of these data will help us understand their genetic variation at the molecular level.
-However, processing in a large-scale sequences is difficult for biological or clinical expert without bioinformatics or programming skills.
+However, processing in a large-scale sequence data is difficult for biological or clinical expert without bioinformatics or programming skills.
 Besides, the needs are also diverse due to different research purposes.
 Therefore, software with diversity of function and simplicity of operation is very valuable.

-BioAider is developed based on Python3 and R, which is a user-friendly program with GUI-interface.
+BioAider is developed based on Python3, which is a user-friendly program with GUI-interface.
 As a desktop platform, the design concept of BioAider is that simplicity of operation and high summary of analysis results, which could save a lot of time for researchers.
 ![BioAider](https://github.com/ZhijianZhou01/BioAider/blob/master/Figures/BioAider.jpg)

 Since its release, BioAider has been used in research by several researchers and appeared in some publications.
 In the future, we will continue to optimize BioAider and add new features.

 ## 2. Download, install and run
 BioAider and all the updated versions is freely available for non-commercial user at [https://github.com/ZhijianZhou01/BioAider/releases](https://github.com/ZhijianZhou01/BioAider/releases).
-After obtaining the program, users could directly run the program of executable file in the directory of "main", BioAider can run in Windows, Linux(Ubuntu 16.04 or more) and MacOS systerms.
+After obtaining the program, users could directly run the program of executable file in the directory of "main", BioAider can run in Windows, Linux(Ubuntu 16.04 or more) and MacOS system.

-(1) For Windows or MacOS systerms, users could run BioAider directly by clicking BioAider.exe (in Windows) or bioaider (in MacOS) in the directory of "main".
+(1) For Windows or MacOS system, users could run BioAider directly by clicking BioAider.exe (in Windows) or bioaider (in MacOS) in the directory of "main".

-(2) For linux systerms(Ubuntu 16.04 or more), first, switch to the directory of "main", then:
+(2) For linux system(Ubuntu 16.04 or more), first, switch to the directory of "main", then:
 ```
 $ ./bioaider
 ```
-If you could not get permission to run BioAider on linux systerms, you could:
+If you could not get permission to run BioAider on linux system, you could:
 ```
 $ chmod -R 777 BioAider_v1.423_linux_20220324
 ```